FileFighter/ClientSetup/README.md

 |  The code can be found at: https://www.github.com/filefighter  |
 --------------------< Started Initial Setup >---------------------
 ```
-After the script succeeds you should be able to see the FileFighter Application.
+After the script succeeds you should be able to see the FileFighter Application in your browser.
+Depending on your configuration file (see below), you should see the application after running the script [here](http://localhost:80/).

+To be sure everything is setup correctly click [here](http://localhost:80/health).
+If everything is green you are good to go.

 ### Configuration
 The script uses a [config.cfg](./config.cfg) file that stores information in `key=value` format.